soups stews mediterranean

 The Story Behind This Dish

 The key is adding the fish at the very end and cooking it gently.
-Overcooked fish turns rubbery; properly cooked fish flakes into the broth beautifully.
+Overcooked fish turns rubbery; properly cooked fish flakes into the broth well.

 What Makes This Mediterranean Fish Soup Special